xoac/signer-flow/README.md

 ### Running

 1. Run confluence platform for this example I used [quickstart-deploy example] as base.
     Here are commands that allowed me to run this on Linux machine.
-(This may require install additional software).
+(This may require installion of additional software).

     Prepare (in `signer-flow` working dictionary)